telerik/winforms-docs/controls/scheduler/appearance/appointment-styles.md

 |----|----|
 |![scheduler-appointment-styles 001](images/scheduler-appointment-styles001.png)|![scheduler-appointment-styles 002](images/scheduler-appointment-styles002.png)|

->caution Changing the value of the **UseModernAppointmentStyles** property clears the RadScheduler.**Backgrounds** collection and refills it with the respective colors for the Modern/Classic style respectively.

 The **Background** items represented in the *Edit Appointment Dialog* match the applied theme when using the *Modern* style:

 |Classic|Modern|